-Having successfully completed this programme you will be able to:
+On successful completion of this programme you will be able to:

 - B1.
 Evaluate the effective development and use of information and knowledge management technologies and systems in organisations. - B2.
-Evaluate the implications of emerging technologies for the nature of work and competitive advantage.
+Evaluate the implications of emerging technologies for the nature of work and competitive advantage. - B3.
+Carry out independent research on topics in knowledge and information systems management. - B4.

-B4.
 Understand the relationship between ICTs and globalisation and have an international perspective.